v8/v8.dev/src/blog/understanding-ecmascript-part-1.md

 Which is the same as `Return Foo()`; it behaves the same way for both abrupt and normal completions.

+`Return ?
+Foo()` is only used for editorial reasons, to make it more explicit that `Foo` returns a Completion Record.

 ## Asserts

 Asserts in the spec assert invariant conditions of the algorithms.
 They are added for clarity, but don't add any requirements to the implementation — the implementation doesn’t need to check them.